The NSW Government is committed to developing sustainable and resilient homes and buildings and bringing NSW closer to net zero emissions.

 What happens next?

-The Sustainable Buildings SEPP and Regulation amendments will commence on 1 October 2023 to give industry, assessors and other stakeholders time to prepare for the requirements.
+The Sustainable Buildings SEPP and Regulation amendments will commence on 1 October 2023 to give the industry and assessors time to prepare.

-The development standards within the SEPP will be reviewed every three years, starting from 2025.
+The development standards within the SEPP will be reviewed in 2025 and then again, every 3 years.

 Related external links

 - State Environmental Planning Policy (Sustainable Buildings) 2022

 - NSW Net Zero Plan: Stage 1